wormholer/KAP-manual/en/model/multi_partition.en.md

 1. For the general process of creating a model, please refer to [Data Model](data_modeling.en.md).

-2. When saving a model, if you choose **More Partition** under Time Partition Column, then multi partitions will be created (currently only one partition is supported).
+2. When saving a model, if you choose **More Partition** under Time Partition Column, then multi partitions will be created (currently you can add one partition).

    ![Save multi-partition model](images/multi_partition/save_mp_model_en.png)